bbonczek/bbonczek.github.io/_posts/2018-04-21-serve-content-in-cef-without-http-server.markdown

 `XMLHttpRequest cannot load file:///.../images/arrow.svg.
 Cross origin requests are only supported for HTTP.`

 Chromium will not allow to you load file that has different origin (basically resided in different folder).
-Wy it happens is because directory tree `is not` treated as single origin.
-Anything that is a child, relative to your index.html (in this case) would be considered as different origin.
+Why it happens is because directory tree `is not` treated as single origin.
+Anything that is a child, relative to your index.html (in this case) is considered to be different origin.
 To read more about it, you can check out [this chromium issue][chromium-isue].

 ### why `--allow-file-access-from-files` is not a good idea

 Sure, running chrome with this flag will make you app work - unfortunatelly it will open your whole file system to malicious code.

-Imagine that someone injected this code into your code:
+Imagine that someone injected this into your code:

 {% highlight html %}
 ...